Gender-lens investing. Awkward term. Makes some people go, “Huh? Is that a thing? And … is it a thing we really need?”

 Investments that provide capital directly to women-owned or -co-owned businesses

-Investments in companies that provide services and / or products that help advance women or economically support underserved people
+Investments in companies that provide services and / or products that help advance women or economically support underserved people, like a veterinary practice in New Mexico, childhood learning center in New York, and a wellness studio in Alabama.

-We also have strict standards for the risk / return profiles of the investments we select for our clients’ portfolios, including Ellevest Impact Portfolios.
+We also have strict standards for the risk / return profiles of the investments we select for your portfolio if you invest with us — and that includes Ellevest Impact portfolios.
 These standards include asset class diversification, low fees, and high market liquidity.

-And back to that “does it work?” question: In 2018, Ellevest clients — across both our Digital and Private Wealth Management services — are investing to support:
+And back to that “does it work?” question: In 2020, those who invest for impact with us — Ellevest members and Private Wealth Management clients — are investing to support:

 Financing for the construction of permanent supportive housing units for the chronically homeless in the Los Angeles area